Skip to content

 • “a newsletter subscribe button that stores emails”

-Exactly the same engine as the tag: the backend agent inspects your cloud, creates or updates tables, security rules, realtime, and functions — then the UI is built wired to them.
+The backend agent inspects your cloud, creates or updates tables, security rules, realtime, and functions — then the UI is built wired to them.
 Progress shows in chat (“Cloud: Working on your backend…” with substeps).

 It also stays in scope: ask for “make the button blue and add email capture” and only the email capture goes through the backend path — the styling is handled as a normal edit.